Modular families of elliptic long-range spin chains from freezing: Freezing

-In these expressions we used the notations \eqref{eq:P_1...i} and \eqref{eq:P_N...i} for the spin operators taking care of the `transport' to and from the nearest-neighbour spin interaction.
-The form~\eqref{eq:Ham_left} for a hamiltonian of an integrable $q$-deformed long-range spin chain was first found in \cite{Lam_18}, and \eqref{eq:Ham_right} in \cite{lamers2022spin}.
+In this expression we used the notations \eqref{eq:P_1...i} for the spin operator taking care of the `transport' to and from the nearest-neighbour spin interaction.
+The form~\eqref{eq:Ham_left} for a hamiltonian of an integrable $q$-deformed long-range spin chain was first found in \cite{Lam_18}, and was called $H^\textsc{l}$ in \cite{lamers2022spin}. \end{ex*}